SundayEsther7/User-Registration-Form/README.md

 **Accessibility:**

-Every input is associated with a &lt;label%gt; via matching for / id.
+Every input is associated with a &lt;label&gt; via matching for / id.

 Related controls grouped with &lt;fieldset&gt; + &lt;legend&gt;.